kevinmatthes/untab/README.md

 Possible errors are:
 * mandatory memory allocations fail
-* required files cannot be accessed
+* required files cannot be accessed and / or created
 * unknown command line options

 The meaning of the return values are as follows: